 UCCS Pitch Night

 Each campus will host its own pitch night as a competition among the entrants from that campus.
 A panel of local judges will assess each pitch based on the criteria outlined below.
-The winning team or individual will receive an award of $1000.
-The top two proposals will be invited to compete for the Grand Prize on April 22, Earth Day.
+The winning team or individual will receive an award of $1,000.
+The top two proposals will be invited to compete for the Grand Prize on April 21, at CU Boulder.

 Fri, December 1st | UCCS Pitch Night | University Center 122 | 6:00pm-9:00pm

 Our 2023 Winners

 Our 2022 Winners, Judges, and BI Teams Class: